 Thankfully, the scientists at the Massachusetts Institute of Technology (MIT) conducted hundreds of experiments and found out why they believe rain brings forth that lovely perfume.
 By using high-speed cameras to observe raindrops as they hit various porous surfaces, they discovered that small air bubbles become trapped under the drops upon impact, rise up to the surface, and then escape into the surrounding air.
 It's in the released air that we'll find the root of the scent called petrichor, the smell we associate with rain.

 Those raindrops spread more than just a scent, however.
-In a new study published in the journal Nature Communications, scientists found that under the right conditions, those raindrops also can spread bacteria.
+In a new study published in Nature Communications, scientists found that under the right conditions, those raindrops also can spread bacteria.
 Again using high-resolution cameras, watched rain fall on dry, bacteria-laden soil.
 According to the press release:

 When falling at speeds mimicking those of a light rain, at temperatures similar to those in tropical regions, the drops released a spray of mist, or aerosols.
 Each aerosol carried up to several thousand bacteria from the soil.
 The researchers found the bacteria remained alive for more than an hour afterward.